zarf-dev/proposals/0026-enhanced-state-management/README.md

 This is a breaking change for SDK/library users: moving `SetVariables`, `Values`, `NamespaceOverride`, and `ValuesOverridesMap` out of `DeployOptions` and into the nested `DeployConfig`, and moving `Values`/`NamespaceOverride` out of `RemoveOptions` and into the nested `RemoveConfig` (see [`DeployConfig`, `RemoveConfig`, and `ConfigDigest`](#deployconfig-removeconfig-and-configdigest)), will not compile against existing caller code.
 The fix is mechanical, though - callers move those fields from a top-level `DeployOptions`/`RemoveOptions` struct literal into a `DeployConfig`/`RemoveConfig` struct literal, either inline or assigned to `DeployOptions.DeployConfig`/`RemoveOptions.RemoveConfig`.
 Downgrading is the same mapping in reverse.
 This kind of internal restructuring is similar to other breaking changes Zarf has shipped before, and should be documented in release notes the same way those were.

-This also removes `DeployedComponent.Status` (`ComponentStatus`) in favor of `LastEvent`.
-That field already ships today, set during deploy (`ComponentStatusDeploying`/`Succeeded`/`Failed`), so this is a breaking change for any external SDK consumer reading it directly - even though nothing in the Zarf codebase itself reads it back beyond the code that sets it.
-Existing `DeployedPackage` secrets already in a cluster, deployed by a Zarf version that predates this proposal, will have their old `status` JSON keys ignored on unmarshal (Go's `encoding/json` drops unrecognized fields).
-The package starts with an empty `Events` list, and each component starts with a zero-value `LastEvent`. `LatestEvent` reports `Unknown` in that state until the package's next deploy or remove appends/sets an event.
+Rather than dropping `DeployedComponent.Status` (`ComponentStatus`) outright in favor of `LastEvent`, this proposal deprecates it and keeps setting it for 4 release cycles.
+Zarf doesn't have a general deprecation-timeline policy, but an immediate break is risky here: a tool reading Zarf state and the Zarf CLI writing it aren't guaranteed to be on the same version, so either side could be caught without the new field.

+During those 4 releases, `ComponentStatus` is marked deprecated but Zarf keeps setting it alongside `LastEvent`, so existing consumers reading it directly keep working.
+It has no equivalent for the new `Cancelled` outcome, so a cancelled component just keeps whatever `ComponentStatus` value it already had.
+After the window, `ComponentStatus` is removed - called out in release notes like any other breaking change - and at that point this becomes the breaking change for anyone still reading it directly.

+Existing `DeployedPackage` secrets predating this proposal start with an empty `Events` list and a zero-value `LastEvent` per component, while their old `status` values stay intact and readable via `ComponentStatus`. `LatestEvent` reports `Unknown` until the package's next deploy or remove.

 ### Version Skew Strategy

 This proposal doesn't impact how Zarf's Agent and CLI interact, so no changes are needed there.

 It does introduce skew between CLI versions reading the same `DeployedPackage`/`DeployedComponent` secret.
 A newer CLI reading a secret written by an older, pre-`Events` CLI sees an empty package `Events` list and zero-value component `LastEvent`s, and reports `Unknown` via `LatestEvent` until the package's next deploy or remove.
-An older CLI reading a secret written by a newer CLI doesn't see the `Events`/`LastEvent` fields at all (unrecognized JSON keys are ignored on unmarshal).
+An older CLI reading a secret written by a newer CLI doesn't see the `Events`/`LastEvent` fields at all (unrecognized JSON keys are ignored on unmarshal), but does still see `ComponentStatus`, which the newer CLI keeps writing during the deprecation window (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).
 No coordinated rollout is required.

 ## Implementation History

 2026-07-01: Initial version of this document.
 2026-07-01: Replaced the flat `PackageStatus`/`ComponentStatus` fields with an `Events` list; see [Alternatives](#alternatives).
+2026-07-06: `ComponentStatus` is now deprecated and kept for 4 release cycles instead of being dropped immediately.

 ## Drawbacks